Hardiness zones

 Propagation: Seed

-Disease and pests: Nematodes, tobacco mosaic virus, curly top leaf virus
+Disease and Pests: Nematodes, tobacco mosaic virus, curly top leaf virus.

-Additional comments: Salvia is a rich and diverse genus with over 900 known species worldwide, great landscape potential.
-S. splendens is one of the most commonly grown ornamental Salvia species.
+Additional comments: Garden sage is one of the most commonly grown ornamental Salvia species.
 It is cultivated as a bedding plant in many countries.
 It is grown everywhere in the United States as a bedding plant and there are now cultivars with various flower bract colors.
 Check out this purple one!
-In Phoenix, it is a tender annual used primarily as spring and early summer bedding plant.
+In Phoenix, it is a tender annual used primarily as a spring and early summer bedding plant.